Cipscis/modal/README.md

 ### webpack.config.js

 This file configures [Webpack](https://webpack.js.org/), telling it which entry points to use and where to output its bundled assets.
-Some configuration is duplicated between here and [`gulpfile.js`](#gulpfilejs)

 ### .env